janicedunn53/recipes/README.md

 1. open a command terminal
 2. `git clone https://github.com/(fill in)`
-3. `cd employee_tracker` to navigate to the project directory
+3. `cd recipes` to navigate to the project directory
 4. `bundle` to install program dependencies
 5. `postgres` to start postgres server
 6. open a new command terminal